fishingelephants/100-days-of-code/log.md

 I've taken the 100 Days of Code challenge on January 1st, 2018 and this is where I publish my daily progress.

+### Day 11: January 12th, 2018

+**Today's Progress:** Advanced #Javascript - Objects and Functions
+- Immediately Invoke Functions Expressions (IIFE)
+- Closures
+- Bind, Call and Apply

+**Thoughts:**
+- Pretty interesting topic tonight.
+- I kinda like IIFE, Closures and BCA because they can correlated with each other.

+**Link to work:** None

 ### Day 10: January 10th, 2018

 **Today's Progress:** Advanced #Javascript - Objects and Functions